Regex.CompileToAssembly Method (RegexCompilationInfo, AssemblyName, CustomAttributeBuilder, String)

 The regular expression pattern of one or more objects in regexinfos contains invalid syntax.

-assemblyname or regexinfos is a null reference (Nothing in Visual Basic).
+assemblyname or regexinfos is null.

 The resourceFile parameter designates an invalid Win32 resource file.

 The file designated by the resourceFile parameter cannot be found.

 Themethod generates a .NET Framework assembly in which each regular expression defined in the regexinfos array is represented by a class.
 Typically, the method is called from a separate application that generates an assembly of compiled regular expressions.
 Each regular expression included in the assembly has the following characteristics:

 It is assigned the fully qualified name that is defined by the fullnamespace and name parameters of its corresponding RegexCompilationInfo object.